 Other Places of Interest

-YSS has a meditation center at Pitambar Bhattacharya Lane in Garpar Road area where many local devotees meet regularly.
+YSS has a meditation centre at Pitambar Bhattacharya Lane in the Garpar Road area where many local devotees meet regularly.
 This place is adjacent to the house of Yoganandaji’s childhood friend, Tulsi Narayan Bose and is where Yoganandaji had meditated with his friends as a youth.
-Group meditations and satsangas are conducted here every Saturday between 4.00 pm - 7.30 pm.
+Group meditations and satsangas are conducted here every Saturday between 4:00 p.m. – 7:30 p.m.

-A nearby place of interest is 50 Amherst Street, the residence of Sri Master Mahasaya (an exalted disciple of Sri Ramakrishna Paramahansa) which Yoganandaji often visited in his early years.
+Another place of interest for YSS devotees in Kolatta is 50, Amherst Street, the residence of Sri Master Mahasaya (an exalted disciple of Sri Ramakrishna Paramahansa) whom Yoganandaji often visited in his early years.
 It had earlier been the house where Yoganandaji’s mother had passed away.

-Originally the place where Bhaduri Mahasaya (The Levitating Saint) stayed on Rammohan Roy Road is also open to devotees.
+Nagendra Math is originally the place where Bhaduri Mahasaya (The Levitating Saint) stayed on Rammohan Roy Road.
+It is open to YSS devotees.

-Sri Yukteswarji’s hermitage at Buro Bibi Lane in Serampore is about 20 Kms from Dakshineswar.
-It was here that Yoganandaji spent most of his time during his college years.
-In the honor of Swami Sri Yukteswarji, a Smriti Mandir has been constructed within the hermitage premises.
-Very close from here is the house of Yoganandaji’s uncle Sri Sarada Prasad Ghosh, where Yoganandaji stayed for some time.
+Sri Yukteswarji’s hermitage at Buro Bibi Lane in Serampore is about 20 km from Dakshineswar.
+Yoganandaji spent most of his time here during his college years.
+In honour of Swami Sri Yukteswarji, a Smriti Mandir has been constructed within the hermitage premises.
+In close proximity to the hermitage is the house of Yoganandaji’s uncle, Sri Sarada Prasad Ghosh, where Yoganandaji stayed for some time.
 Yoganandaji’s cousin, Sri Prabhas Chandra Ghosh, son of Sri Sarada Prasad Ghosh, converted the room inhabited by Yoganandaji into a shrine named Anandalok.

-About a kilometre away from the Dakshineswar ashram is the world famous Kali temple.
-Dakshineswar is famous for the nine domed temple of Ma Kali as Bhavatarini, standing on the chest of a lying Shiva.
-This temple houses the beautiful figures of the Divine Mother and Lord Shiva on a painstakingly chiselled thousand petaled silver lotus.
+About a kilometre away from the Dakshineswar ashram is the world-famous Kali temple.
+Dakshineswar is famous for the nine-domed temple of Ma Kali as Bhavatarini, standing on the chest of Shiva who is lying down.
+This temple houses the beautiful figures of the Divine Mother and Lord Shiva on a painstakingly chiselled thousand-petaled silver lotus.